ekg/sautocorr/README.md

-# seqautocorr
+# sautocorr

-Exploring autocorrelation in sequences with the goal of finding repeat subunits in DNA.
+Simple command line tool to calculate the autocorrelation of a signal across various lags.

+The goal is to develop a method that efficiently determines the boundaries of repeat sequences.